Boltai/DEND_Capstone_Immigrations_Analysis/README.md

 ## Tools Used
 - I used Spark and Pandas to make data pipeline
-- I found ELT approach interesting, so I decided to use Spark to utilize it schema on read feature.
+- I found ELT approach interesting, so I decided to use Spark to utilize its schema on read feature.
 - Also, size of the I94 Immigration Data set is huge.
 Distributed processing tools were needed.

 ## Limitations
 - I've used Spark local mode on a single node.
-The pipeline was build and tested with subset of the given data.
+The pipeline was built and tested with subset of the given data.
 - During the project, I concentrated on making the pipeline.
 There are no real analysis done in the Jupyter notebook.
-- Codes are only written in the jupyter notebook (No spark scripts, although anyone can transfrom jupyter notebook codes into a spark script in no time.)
+- Codes are only written in the jupyter notebook (No spark scripts. although anyone can transfrom jupyter notebook codes into a spark script in no time.)